In this article

 Create a custom administrator role for a google organizational unit

-• Step 3: Review the privileges and click Create Role to create the custom administrator role with selected privileges.
-Click Assign users.
+• Step 3: Review the privileges and click CREATE ROLE to create the custom administrator role with selected privileges.
+Click Assign members.

 • Step 4: Enter the user to whom you want to assign the role.
 Choose the organizational unit to which you want to limit the role.